KevinBjarnemark/reoptinew-api/README.md

 ## Databases

-> ⚠️ **NOTE**
-> If you need to access the production database locally, you can do so altough it is **strongly discouraged**.
-Fortunately, since environment variables are managed by Heroku, any accidental changes will be overwritten by Heroku's configuration during deployment.
-Always restore the `DEVELOPMENT_DATABASE` variable to its original value after making local changes to avoid unintended consequences.

 Currently, there are three separate databases that Reoptinew relies on.
 One for testing, another for development, and another for production.

 - **Testing database**